Sociology (journal)

 Sociology is a peer-reviewed academic journal published by SAGE Publications on behalf of the British Sociological Association.

 Sociology is the highest impact ranked journal in the UK for the subject area.
 Sociology is regarded as one of the three "main sociology journals in Britain," along with The Sociological Review and the British Journal of Sociology.

 The journal was established in 1967 as "the clearest intellectual representative of the social aspirations of the Butskellite era," with Michael Banton serving as its first editor.
 It was formerly published by Cambridge University Press and has been published by SAGE Publications since 2002.
-Shortly after its establishment, it became the official journal of the British Sociological Association, replacing the British Journal of Sociology.
+It was from the outset the official journal of the British Sociological Association.

 Abstracting and indexing

 Sociology is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, its 2022 impact factor is 2.9, ranking it 39th out of 149 journals in the category "Sociology".